oracle-livelabs/developer/db-operator-k8s/setup-oke/setup-oke.md

-# Create Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+# Set up an Oracle Kubernetes Engine instance on OCI

 ## Introduction

 This lab walks you through the steps to create a managed Kubernetes environment on the Oracle Cloud Infrastructure.

-Estimated Lab Time: 20 minutes
+Estimated Time: 20 minutes

 ### About Product/Technology